 |Rebate for units purchased through

 July 31, 2016

 |Rebate for units purchased on or after Aug 1, 2016|

 |Install a qualifying Gas Furnace noted above and either:|

 |**Tier 2 qualifying gas furnaces as noted above and either attached to a qualifying standalone water heater OR an indirect-fired water heater are eligible for a $1,000 rebate.|

 |Special Notice: For those affected by Hurricane Sandy, an additional $200 per unit may be added to the rebate levels shown for purchases made prior to July 31, 2016.
 This additional incentive will be processed as a separate rebate check from the above noted rebate check.|

 - WARMAdvantage Application (effective August 1, 2016 through June 30, 2017)

 - WARMAdvantage Application (effective through July 31, 2016)

-Note: FY2017 SEP funding is currently available for oil, propane and municipal electric customers who wish to participate in the Home Performance with ENERGY STAR, and fully expended for customers wishing to participate in the WARMAdvantage and COOLAdvantage Programs.
+Note: FY2017 SEP funding is currently limited for oil, propane and municipal electric customers who wish to participate in Home Performance with ENERGY STAR, and fully expended for customers wishing to participate in the WARMAdvantage and COOLAdvantage Programs.
 We will update the website as funding becomes available.